cynkra/constructive/tests/testthat/_snaps/s3-atomic.md

       construct(c(1, 2, 3), opts_atomic(trim = 1, fill = "..."))
     Message
       !
 The code built by {constructive} could not be evaluated.
-    Output
+      !
+Due to error: '...' used in an incorrect context Output
       c(1, ...)
     Code